ok-nick/opensource.contentauth.org/docs/introduction.md

 ### CAI

-The CAI is creating a secure end-to-end system for digital content provenance through open-source development and cross-industry collaboration with software, publishing, and social media companies, human rights organizations, photojournalists, and academic researchers.
+The CAI is creating a secure end-to-end system for digital content provenance through open-source development and cross-industry collaboration.
 CAI members include Adobe, Microsoft, The New York Times Co., The Associated Press, Intel, Qualcomm, and many more.

 ## CAI open-source SDK